-The first recorded "sanatorium" for the treatment of patients with Tuberculosis This building stood close to Maney Corner and was demolished when the former "Odeon Cinema" was built (Sutton Coldfield Library Archives)
+The first recorded "sanatorium"

+for the treatment of patients with Tuberculosis

+This building stood close to Maney Corner

+and was demolished when the former "Odeon Cinema"

+was built in the 1930s

+(Sutton Coldfield Library Archives)

 In his Essay, Bodington used remarkably clear and powerful language to describe the treatment of four female and two male patients between 1833 and 1839.
-While this seems a small number, he pointed out that, like most GPs, he had neither the time nor, in the first instance, suitable premises to treat "their consumptive patients."
+While this seems a small number, he pointed out that, most GPs had neither the time nor suitable premises to treat "their consumptive patients."
 (29)

 The first patient was a tool maker ("awl grinder") from Erdington, several of whose relatives had died from TB.
 Bodington starkly described his condition.
-He was "fair, florid, spare and slender", had a high heart beat, feelings of suffocation, was exhausted, had no appetite, and expected a rapid death.
+He was "fair, florid, spare and slender," had a high heart beat, feelings of suffocation, was exhausted, had no appetite, and expected a rapid death.
 His "frame collapsed."
-Bodington gave him wholesome food and a programme of exposure to the open air, early rising, and, as the patient improved, daily walking.
-He was "a very determined man" and was soon taking a daily return walk to Welshman's Hill (New Oscott).
+Bodington gave him wholesome food and a programme of exposure to the open air.
+He encouraged early rising, and, as the patient improved, daily walking.
+The patient was "a very determined man" and was soon taking a daily return walk to Welshman's Hill (New Oscott).
 Doses of hydrochloric morphine induced sleep, while port wine was given at repeated intervals - Bodington's remedy to reduce blood pressure.
 (30)

-In common with some later patients, the tool maker was not completely cured.
+In common with some later patients, the toolmaker was not completely cured.
 His symptoms returned at intervals.
-Bodington described training his patients to "know themselves" and to re-apply natural treatments.
+Bodington described his need to train his patients to "know themselves" and to re-apply natural treatments.
 "They employ these means effectually to ward off any fresh attack."
 (31)

-Bodington's methods seem to have been regarded with suspicion in some quarters, and he was not readily consulted until patients or relatives had lost all hope of success with conventional treatment.
+Bodington's methods seem to have been regarded with considerable suspicion in some quarters.
+He was not readily consulted until patients or relatives had lost all hope of recovery and had lost faith in conventional treatment.
 Bodington described a "young lady of about 16 years of age" who "came under my care" in 1835.
 She was emaciated, had a violent cough and very poor breathing.
-Her chest "rattled and gurgled"

-and she produced mucous and blood.
-Due to severe parental opposition, Bodington's treatment was delayed by two months, but after initial setbacks, she responded well.
-She began to ride a donkey, which helped to build up her strength and by June 1836 she was responding well.
+Her chest "rattled and gurgled" and she produced mucous and blood.
+Due to severe opposition from her family, Bodington's treatment was delayed by two months.
+After initial setbacks, she responded well.
+She began to ride a donkey, which helped build up her strength and by June 1836 she was recovering.
 Three years later she was "still in perfect health."
 (32)

 Bodington does not reveal that this patient was his own niece.
-This was not apparently known, outside of his family, until 1902, when Dr A T Tucker Wise, who ran a sanatorium in Switzerland, was researching Bodington's work in treating TB.
-He was amazed to receive a letter from "Mrs E M", an 81-year-old resident of Cheltenham.
+This was not apparently known, outside of his family, until 1902, when Dr A T Tucker Wise, who ran a sanatorium in Switzerland, was researching Bodington's treatment of TB.
+He was amazed to receive a letter from "Mrs E M," an 81-year-old resident of Cheltenham.
 She had been informed by her cousin, Dr George Fowler Bodington (eldest son of George Bodington), that Tucker wanted "to hear from me any details respecting his father's treatment of my case ... when many long years ago, I was supposed to be hopelessly ill in an advanced stage of pulmonary consumption ..."

 "Mrs E M" told him about "the strong opposition of my dear parents and other relatives, whose prejudices were too strong to be overcome."
-Her description of Bodington's treatment confirms his own account, including the initial donkey ride!
+Her description of Bodington's treatment confirms his own account, including the initial donkey ride.
 She ended her letter by assuring Dr Tucker Wise that "in my 81st year, I am in the possession of fairly good health ... on the whole I have enjoyed remarkably good health."
-She also confirmed "There is no doubt that the mischief in my lung was entirely healed under the skilful treatment of my uncle" (33)
+She also confirmed "There is no doubt that the mischief in my lung was entirely healed under the skilful treatment of my uncle."
+(33)